perrysmotors/figma-offset-resizer/README.md

 Offset Resizer is for when you have a frame you want to “Resize to fit”, but you also need a margin.
 It works on frames, components and component sets.

+**NEW – We've added an option to set the left & right margin independently**

 ## How to run Offset Resizer

 Offset Resizer is keyboard operated: